 - Prosperity Works’ advocacy resulted in a law that prevents utility companies from disconnecting service to limited-income households during the winter months.
 Click here to read more about our Energy Initiatives.

-- Prosperity Works advocates for banks to be more responsive to the needs of working families.
+- Prosperity Works advocates for banks and credit unions to be more responsive to the needs of working families.
 In response, First Financial Credit Union now offers a new type of loan designed to give limited- income New Mexicans an alternative to taking out very high interest “pay day loans”.